jawad-khan/wagtail-image-from-url/README.md

    ![Add Image Button](docs/images/add-url.png)

 3. **Enter Image URLs**:
-   - Enter one or more image URLs
+   - Enter one or more image URLs (you can add multiple URLs in the same form to perform a bulk import).
+   - Each image must be 10 MB or smaller — larger files will be rejected by the plugin.
    - Click "Add Another URL" to add more fields
    - Remove unwanted fields using the trash icon